hack2skill/intel-oneAPI/README.md

 # LEAP

-Intel® oneAPI Hackathon 2023 - Prototype Implementation for our LEAP Platform
+Intel® oneAPI Hackathon 2023 - Prototype Implementation for our LEAP Solution

 # A Brief of the Prototype: